 How you articulate your brand and ideas is crucial.

-70% of consumers prefer getting to know a company via content marketing rather than ads.
+As mentioned previously, 70% of consumers prefer getting to know a company via content marketing rather than ads.

 If your blog uses confusing language, a boring tone, and an arrogant voice, then that’s the image you’ll portray to your readers.